TriticeaeToolbox/PHGv2/accuracy3/README.md

 3. errors from markers that map to multiple locations

 Imputing from 2019_hapmap protocol should give better accuracy because the protocol is the same as was used to create the PHG.
 To use the 2019_hapmap protocol I down sampled the data in 2 ways.
-1. pick subset of markers that are at same location of 90K markers
+1. pick subset of markers that are at same location of 90K markers "2019_hapmap_90K"
-2. pick subset of markers by keeping every 100th marker These two dataset where imputed using the PHG
+2. pick subset of markers by keeping every 100th marker "2019_hapmap_d100" These two dataset where imputed using the PHG

 To test the accuracy of imputation I compared the imputed data to original dataset in 2 ways
-1. compare subset of markers that are at same location of 90K markers
+1. compare subset of markers that are at same location of 90K markers "common"
-2. compare subset of markers using every 100th marker
+2. compare subset of markers using every 100th marker "d100"

 Results
 | Trial | accuracy test | accuracy | accessions | markers |